Jade is a mom to a wonderful and amazing 8 year old boy. She actively practices gentle parenting and is happy to share any tips.

 Another lesson I would not want to teach my son is that WE HURT THE PEOPLE WE LOVE.

 I mean logically, (in the context of my domestic abuse example earlier in this article), are we seriously surprised at the high statistics surrounding domestic abuse when we spank our children and show them we "hurt the ones we love" and we "hit those we love when we don't approve of something they do and want to change their behavior"?
 I don't want to teach him that bullying is okay either by demonstrating that "you hit those smaller or weaker than you to instill fear in them to get them to do what you want!"

 In conclusion: Why cause your child pain when it is not necessary?

 This is not an article written to judge or insult anyone or their way of parenting.

 As parents, we all love our children (hopefully) and want the best for them.
-Most parents who spank their children have said that they do so with love hoping to make their children better people, teach or discipline them and save them from future rebellion or long term behavioral problems.
+Most parents who spank their children have said that they do so with love hoping to make their children better people, teach or discipline them and save them from future rebellion or long-term behavioral problems.

 If this is the case, then we are all on the same page!
 We want the best for our kids and love them endlessly.
-Many parents who spank have stated how bad they feel afterwards and that they don't find joy in hurting their children - so why do it if it isn't even needed!
+Many parents who spank have stated how bad they feel afterward and that they don't find joy in hurting their children - so why do it if it isn't even needed!